-In 2021, each non-employee director, upon his or her initial election to our board of directors, received an initial equity award valued at \$700,0000, with 50% of the value delivered in the form of stock options and 50% delivered in the form of restricted stock units.
-Additionally, on the date of our Company's 2021 annual meeting of stockholders, each non-employee director received an annual equity award valued at up to \$350,000, in accordance with the provisions of the 2015 Plan, with 50% of the value delivered in the form of stock options and 50% of the value delivered in the form of restricted stock units.
+In 2022, each non-employee director, upon his or her initial election to our board of directors, received an initial equity award valued at \$800,0000, with 50% of the value delivered in the form of stock options and 50% delivered in the form of RSUs.
+Additionally, on the date of our Company's 2022 Annual Meeting, each non-employee director received an annual equity award valued at up to \$400,000, in accordance with the provisions of the 2015 Plan, with 50% of the value delivered in the form of RSUs.